 We are also in need of monetary donations to install the hardware to connect to the internet via satellite.

-If you have an old 15 or 17 inch LCD monitor, printer, PS2 keywords or mice that you do not use anymore, the community would be very happy to accept these as a donation.
+If you have an old 15 or 17 inches LCD monitor, printer, PS2 keywords, or mice that you do not use anymore, the community would be very happy to accept these as a donation.

 We are hoping that we will be able to complete the electronic library by the end of this summer (2008).

 Please feel free to contact us if you have questions.

 This building will be used as the E-Library of Canon Vela

 Julio E. Batres, Director of Casa Xelaju donated trumpets, saxophones, tubas, clarinets, French horns, clarinets to Canton Vela’s elementary school in the summer of 2009.
 This instrument had been requested by the teachers in order to help the school band.
 Julio E. Batres told the teachers that a trombone would be donated to the school in the near future.